Mexico to regulate 370 illegal crossings on Guatemala border

-MEXICO CITY (AP) — The Mexican government says it will put guards at some 370 illegal crossing points along the country’s southern border with Guatemala.
+MEXICO CITY (AP) — The Mexican government has pledged to put guards at some 370 illegal crossing points along the country’s southern border with Guatemala.

-Mexico’s interior secretary has not set a date for accomplishing the task of securing the porous border.

-Olga Sanchez Cordero said the crossings “will be guarded and controlled to prevent the entry of undocumented people.”
+The crossings “will be guarded and controlled to prevent the entry of undocumented people,” Interior Secretary Olga Sanchez Cordero said Monday.

 Currently, migrants cross along almost the entire length of the Usumacinta River that separates the two countries.